Alex Ferrari asks Anita Moorjani what made her come back to this life, from heaven, after she had conversed with her dead father. Anita answers:

 “We are not these bodies; we're neither our accomplishments nor our possessions—we are all one with the Source of all being, which is God.”

 My comments: The Swedish mystic Hjalmar Ekström put it this way, that we shall take the sin burden of the world upon us, and suffer like Jesus for the sins of the world.
 This means that we are not satisfied as long as others are suffering and sinning, we feel ourselves connected to them, and we take therefore their sins upon us, as if we had ourselves done those sins, atoning for them, with a willing and patient heart.
 We see our fulfilment only in the salvation of all, and reckon not with our own salvation as long as our brother/sister is still in suffering and sin.
-As long as he/she is in sin, we feel in sin, although we are pure as lambs, because we are one with all.
+As long as he/she is in sin, we feel in sin, although we are pure as lambs, because we are one with everyone.
 This is the vicarious sufferings of all the followers of Christ.
 And it is a big secret, a big mystery.
 Saint Paul called it being "crucified with Christ", and it is the mystical death that is only tasted by the Bride of the slaughtered Lamb.
-It is not selfinflicted harm, it is to take part of this world, and become strong and hardy in love like a camel, a donkey or a goat
+It is not selfinflicted harm, it is to take part of this world, and become strong and hardy in love like a camel, a donkey or a goat.

 * * *